Monty Python Invitational

 University of Oklahoma 18

 I debated for Norman High School (OK) for four years, graduating in 2014.
 I qualified to NSDA Nationals my junior and senior year, breaking twice and placing 24th my junior year.
 I primarily debated in Oklahoma and did not have the resources to travel.
-I worked at the UTNIF LD camp as an instructor in 2015 and am currently a novice policy debater at the University of Oklahoma.
+I have worked at the UTNIF LD camp as an instructor in 2015, 2017, and 2018.
+I like email chains - email@example.com

 - Speed is fine.
-I will clear you once if I cannot understand you.
+I will clear you twice if I cannot understand you.

 - Indicate where your cards and arguments begin and end and slow down for authors and tags.